Preksha1135/Lab1_20201061/README.md

 1. AI which immediately recognize sounds (eg. car horns and crying babies)

-2. Alerts the recognized sounds to the user
+2. Haptic Alert feature

 3. Gives the distance from user to the sound source

+4. Real time surveillance with minimal lag

+5. customizing the alerts, according to the users prefrences

+6. libraries with predetermined sounds

 Non-functional aspects:

 1. Constant logging is necessary for the user

-2. Easy to use interface
+2. Easy to use and interactive interface

 3. Supporting help desk/center, in cases where user has some difficulties with the software

-4. Security and authentication of users
+4.Relaibility, the application should keep working in the background and gives accurate sound alerts

 5. Maintenance

 6. Effective battery usage

-7. Also can add feature that can be operated offline

-8. speed: low latency
+7. Reset option to convert all the changes made into default setting